West Orange High School (Florida): Band

 West Orange High School, borrowing heavily upon a strong program foundation at Lakeview and a smaller program at Ocoee High School, has had a 30-year prominent band program within Orange County.

 The West Orange Warrior Band has appeared at many local and national venues, including the Magic Kingdom, Camping World Stadium, the Orlando Christmas Parade, and the National Cherry Blossom Festival in Washington, D.C.
 On November 25, 1992, the West Orange High School Band had the honor of opening the Macy's Thanksgiving Parade.
 For being a shelter during the hurricane seasons during 2004, West Orange High School band was given the opportunity to march in the Hollywood Christmas Parade in 2004, and the Chicago St. Patrick's Day Parade in 2002, 2007 and 2015.
 On December 30, 2008, the West Orange Warrior Band participated in the 2008 Florida Citrus Bowl Parade.
 The event was aired nationally on ABC on New Year's Day 2009.

-In 2013, the band marched in the Annual Cherry Blossom Parade in Washington D.C.
+In 2013, the band marched in the Annual Cherry Blossom Parade in Washington D.C and again in 2023.
 They also marched in the 2010 and 2017 Philadelphia Thanksgiving Day Parade.
 In 2020, the band marched in the London's New Year's Day Parade.
+The band also marched in the 2025 St. Patrick's Day Parade in New York City.
 In addition, the band has performed at the Midwest Clinic, the College Band Directors National Association/National Band Association's Southeast Regional Conference, and the 2017 FMEA President's Conference.
 The band program was also recently named a Blue Ribbon Program of Excellence by the National Band Association.